Keyser422/Pawsitive-Vibes/journals/grace_lee.md

 While working on the project with my partner Kyle, we ran into a roadblock where we are unable to see anything displayed on our localhost:5173 page.
 We are trying to debug this currently.

 Update: We were able to troubleshoot it- by deleting and recreating the database_volume and re-starting the docker containers, we were able to see our changes in the localhost:5173.

+## 4.23.2023

+Today I worked on:

+Today, I debugged our user creation models, queries, and router so that we are able to create a new unique user using FastAPI with a 200OK response.
+I also applied the front-end authentication that will require the correct FastAPI Token before one is able to perform any of the user APIs, with the exception of creating a new user.

+So far, on the localhost:5173 page, I'm able to see our page title "Pawsitive Vibes" with a link that redirects home, but I have yet to see the navigation page I've worked on.
+I'll work on debugging this today.